ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## arrayIntersect(arr) {#array_functions-arrayintersect}

-Takes multiple arrays, returns an array with elements present in all source arrays.
-Elements at the output follow in the order in the first array.
+Takes multiple arrays, returns an array with elements that are present in all source arrays.
+Elements order in the resulting array is the same as in the first array.

 Example: